-by Cynthia Culbertson photos by Gigi Grasso
+♦ by Cynthia Culbertson ◆

 There is an interesting phenomenon repeated around the world at countless Arabian horse shows as well as at prominent breeding establishments - there are generally more good mares and fillies than colts and stallions.
 Perhaps even more interesting is that, in the best horses of either sex, the same mare lines recur with surprising regularity.
 A logical conclusion is that if one aspires to breed exceptional Arabian horses a careful study must be made of the dam lines.
 While this may sound simple, it rapidly becomes more complex when a significant study is undertaken.
 Different branches of the same family may produce horses of considerably varying type and quality.
 Some dam lines achieve their success primarily when blended to sires from a particular family, while their offspring from other lines are average at best.
-Still other dam lines have a strong typeto-color link and the look of their descendants is remarkably different depending on their color.
+Still other dam lines have a strong type-to-color link and the look of their descendants is remarkably different depending on their color.

-In our fast-paced world, we seek instant knowledge and quick results, yet the realm of Arabian horse breeding requires patience and thoughtful study.
+In our fast-paced world, we seek instant knowledge and results, yet the realm of Arabian horse breeding requires patience and thoughtful study.
 Rather than attempting to define and categorize all of the various Egyptian Arabian dam lines, only a general overview will be given along with examples of various horses of that heritage.
 The challenge then becomes to study your own pedigrees and those of the horses you admire.
 Trace their lineage back to these root mares and the path taken to arrive at this final destination.
 Look for trends and tendencies.
 Decide for yourself which lines and families consistently produce a look that you admire.
-There is simply no substitute for taking the time to accumulate this knowledge, and by taking the longer path to your was bred by Prince Mohamed Ali.
-She is a granddaughter of Bint Yamama, bred by Abbas Pasha Hilmi II.
-Many lovely horses descend from this mare, first thought to be a Koheilah Jellabiyah, but now known to be Saqlawiyah Jidraniyan in strain.
+There is simply no substitute for taking the time to accumulate this knowledge. and by taking the longer path to your destination, the journey becomes more satisfying and the results more likely to meet your expectations.